Consensys/ethereum-developer-tools-list/README.md

 * [headlong](https://github.com/esaulpaugh/headlong/) - type-safe Contract ABI and Recursive Length Prefix library in Java
 * [One Click dApp](https://oneclickdapp.com) -  Instantly create a dApp at a unique URL using the ABI.
 * [Truffle Pig](https://www.npmjs.com/package/trufflepig) - a development tool that provides a simple HTTP API to find and read from Truffle-generated contract files, for use during local development.
 Serves fresh contract ABIs over http.
+* [Ethereum Contract Service](https://github.com/mesg-foundation/service-ethereum-contract) - A MESG Service to interact with any Ethereum contract based on its address and ABI.

 #### Patterns & Best Practices